openaire/vipe/README.md

 - The project uses Python 3, so you need to install Python 3 version of these dependencies (on Ubuntu 14.04 system you can do it by executing, e.g. `sudo pip3 install pytest`).
 - `pyyaml` package requires `libyaml` library to be installed in the system.
 On Ubuntu 14.04 system, this can be installed by running `apt-get install libyaml-dev`

+Apart from that, [GraphViz](graphiz.org) library has to be installed in the system.
+On Ubuntu 14.04 system, this can installed by running `apt-get install graphviz`.

 # Code development